MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-selectioncondition-for-customcontrol-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for SelectionCondition for CustomControl for View  (Format)
+title: TypeName Element for SelectionCondition for CustomControl for View
-description: TypeName Element for SelectionCondition for CustomControl for View  (Format)
+description: TypeName Element for SelectionCondition for CustomControl for View
 ---
-# TypeName Element for SelectionCondition for CustomControl for View  (Format)
+# TypeName Element for SelectionCondition for CustomControl for View

 Specifies a .NET type that triggers the condition.
 This element is used when defining a custom control view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-CustomControl Element for View (Format)
+- CustomControl Element
-CustomEntries Element for CustomControl for View (Format) CustomEntry Element for CustomEntries for CustomControl for View (Format) CustomItem Element for CustomEntry for CustomControl for View (Format) SelectionCondition Element for EntrySelectedBy for CustomControl for View (Format) TypeName Element for SelectionCondition for CustomControl for View  (Format)
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- SelectionCondition Element
+- TypeName Element

 ## Syntax